Apprenticeship Training Programs

-- Heavy Equipment Operator
+- Heavy Equipment Operator – 3 year

-- Sheet Metal
+- Sheet Metal – 4.5 year

-Cement Masons and Plasterers
+Cement Masons & Plasterers

 Cement Masons are responsible for all concrete construction and repair, including pouring apprentices laying cement and finishing of slabs, steps, curbs, sidewalks and other structures requiring specific grades, slopes, and shapes.
 They also work with terrazzo, polymers and other synthetics for topping, repair, and injection.
 Cement Masons are responsible for all preparation and repairing of concrete.
 They also set forms and pins for slabs, steps, curbs, gutters, and paving.

 Plasterers provide the interior and exterior finishes of buildings and houses, using primarily hand tools and a wide variety of materials.
 Machines are also used to apply plastering materials, but handcraft skills are the majority of the work.
 Conventional plaster, veneer plaster, stucco, exterior insulated finish systems, and fireproofing are but a few of the products that are used in the plastering industry.